Mario de Loyola Furtado: Aftermath

 Furtado's eldest son, Miguel also known as Mick, was South Goa's cultural hero, leading many carnival parades, making sure that Goa's "antique" culture stayed alive.
 With many paintings, public shows and amusement, he did all he could to keep Goa's and Chinchinim's cultural presence alive.
 He was known for his carnival "out of the box" performances and vignettes.
 He died in 1998.

 His second son, Rajendra, a lawyer, took a different route, when he en route to establishing a good legal practice, accepted the post as the Court Receiver of the Sociedade Agricola dos Gauncares de Cuncolim, also known as the Cuncolim Condade (County of Cuncolim), In this capacity, he took it upon himself to ensure that the age old system of the Sociedade Agricola dos Gauncares de Cuncolim stayed alive, in times when there was a danger of the same disappearing as an evacuee property.

-The locals in Cuncolim, especially the ever-decreasing politically conscious senior citizens still remember Rajendra as the person responsible for keeping Cuncolim and the Cuncolim way of life alive, as it is today.
-Rajendra died unexpectedly on 30 November 2011, much to the dismay of the people of Cuncolim, dependent on the Sociedade.
+Rajendra is remembered by some residents of Cuncolim, particularly older residents, for his efforts to preserve the town's traditions and way of life.
+He died unexpectedly on 30 November 11.

 Loyola Furtado's third son, Guido, took the modern route and became a civil engineer and a real estate builder.
 Guido is known as one amongst Goa's top entrepreneurs.
 As of October 2021, Guido is the only surviving heir of the family.